aleczanderpaul/40L-Run-Control/README.md

 csv_filepath is a string of the filepath to the CSV the plot will pull data from.

 datatype is a string that tells the GUI what is being plotted so it knows how to get the relevant x and y data.
 For example, datatype='pressure' tells the GUI to plot pressure from the MKS PDR 2000 vs how many seconds ago the data was taken.
 The current supported datatypes are found in core_tools/gui/get_data_for_GUI.py inside the get_n_XY_datapoints function.

+tab_name is a string that tells the GUI which tab to put the plot in.

 ### update(title)